Our Courses

 Photos of racially diverse peopleWhat to Expect in This Class:

-Decades of research have shown the degree of social inequality in our society.
-We live in a society that – for better or for worse – organizes people according to race, class, and gender.
+Decades of research have shown the degree of social inequality that has existed in our society.
 Until the 1990s, most sociologists talked about inequality along just one variable or identity – such as race or gender.
-But in recent years, scholars have attempted to understand the relationship between multiple identities.
-For example, upon first glance we might conclude that there are certain social roles women are supposed to play, and there are different social roles and expectations for men.
+But in recent years, scholars have attempted to understand the relationship between these phenomena.
+For example, upon first glance we might conclude that there are certain social expectations women are supposed to follow, and there are different social expectations for men.
 But it’s more complicated than that, however, as not all women have the same social expectations placed upon them, nor do all men.
 Some women, by virtue of their social class, are likely expected to work for most of their lives (maybe waiting tables, or doing bookkeeping or housekeeping), while other women are socially discouraged from working (perhaps to raise kids, attend college, frequent social events, or raise monies for charity).
-So the reality is that we can’t talk about the effects of gender without also talking about how those effects differ by class and by race and also by sexual orientation.
+So the reality is that we can’t talk about the expectations of gender without also talking about how it differs by class or by race or by sexual orientation.
+This course students will study race, class, and gender not as separate entities, but as entities that intersect and interact with one another.
+Students will examine the intersections, interconnections, tensions, and harmonies of race, class, gender, and sexuality.
+This “intersectional” approach is comparatively “new” in the social sciences, and it is at the forefront of a more-complex way of thinking about human beings.

 SOC 265: City Life and Culture – 5 credits